ikayz/devc-lusaka-mentorship/README.md

 Fork this repo to your own account.
 Create a folder in the root directory with your name like `Isaac-Miti`, add all your project files in that folder.
 This will be your working directory for your path. **Do Not Touch any directory which you did not create.**
+Add this repo as **Upstream** to your git remote like so:

+`git remote add upstream https://github.com/ikayz/devc-lusaka-mentorship`

 ## Prerequisites